fmiskovic/woodpecker-twitter-bot/README.md

 `python3 bot.py`

 That is it.
-If you need my support, do not hesitate to contact me via email fmiskovic@yandex.com.
+If you need my support, do not hesitate to contact me via fmiskovic@yandex.com.

 If you like this idea, consider becoming a patreon: https://www.patreon.com/filthygoat